smartdevcode/SonataBlockBundle/Resources/doc/reference/your_first_block.rst

 ----------------

 The ``BaseBlockService`` implements some basic methods defined by the interface.
 The current RSS block will extend this base class.
-The other `use` statements are required by the interface's remaining methods.
+The others `use` statements are required by the interface and remaining methods.

 .. code-block:: php